vinny59200/flask-hello/README.md

-Example 1
+Example 2
 =========

-This example shows a simple Flask application.
+This example shows how a Flask application can work with templates.

 Running the application
 -----------------------